Noddyoficial/MiniMeshT/README.md

 Use it to chat, explore the mesh, or as a lightweight basis for your own tools.

 **What makes it different?**
-- No dependency on the official Meshtastic libraries or protobufs.
+ * No dependency on the official Meshtastic libraries or protobufs.
-- Pretty minimal dependencies: just `bleak` for Bluetooth, `pyserial-asyncio` for serial ports, and `pytest`.
+ * Pretty minimal dependencies: just `bleak` for Bluetooth, `pyserial-asyncio` for serial ports, and `pytest`.
-- Ships with a minimal Protobuf encoder/decoder (~550 lines excluding comments and blanks.
+ * Ships with a minimal Protobuf encoder/decoder (~550 lines excluding comments and blanks.
 Also available standalone: [pb.py](https://github.com/allanrbo/pb.py/)).
-- Hackable base: ~1,200 lines of Python.
+ * Hackable base: ~1,200 lines of Python.
 Easy to fork and extend.
+ * Deliberately does not support DMs.
+Their security model are thouroughly broken anyway.
+See e.g. <a href="https://meshmarauder.net/">Meshmarauder</a>.

 ![Illustration of laptop running MiniMeshT](./readme_graphics/laptop.jpeg)